runsense/js/readme.md

 		&name=....&zm=...&rvzm=...

 Soon version of Map_lib min for
-	goglemap, fusiontablelayer, route
+	googlemap, fusiontablelayer, route

 Create a link for http://runsense.re, Original view

 **Open Source from Reunion Island*** all plateform beta version but Optimisize for web

-1:prepare data to bdd by .csv with column kml geometry (polygon)(i have an jsfjava8 with primeface ..in futur link with evolution)
+1:prepare data to bdd by .csv with template in /csv

 2:create fusiontablelayer bdd (enable google ap autor2)